Skip Current policies and status

 COVID-19 vaccines are being administered by health care providers to eligible individuals based on criteria set by public health authorities.
 For the most current information, visit the Vaccinations page.

-On-campus housing for the winter quarter is being offered to graduate students, new transfer students and approved undergraduates with special circumstances.
+On-campus housing for the spring quarter is being offered to graduate students, new transfer students, juniors and seniors and approved undergraduates with special circumstances.
 Dining halls provide takeout meals, with CleanDining protocols.
 A compact outlines protocols for those living in R&DE-assigned housing or coming to campus.

-COVID-19 testing is required upon arrival and through the winter quarter for students who live on campus or come to campus frequently.
-Starting January 4, 2021, through the winter quarter, surveillance testing also is required for faculty, staff, and postdocs who are approved to work on-site.
+COVID-19 testing is required on a twice-weekly basis for students who live on campus or come to campus frequently.
+Starting January 4, 2021, surveillance testing also is required for faculty, staff, and postdocs who are approved to work on-site.
 Dashboards provide aggregated results for the Stanford community.

 Maintain physical distance from others at all times – generally at least 6 feet.
 Wear a face covering indoors (unless you are in your apartment, dorm unit or personal office and no one else is present who is not a member of your household) and also outdoors whenever 6 feet of physical distance cannot be maintained from people who are not in your household.

 Gatherings are generally prohibited, both indoors and outdoors, with some exceptions for university-led academic activities and other activities.
-Students in R&DE-assigned housing can gather with members of their registered “households” of up to 8 people and can participate in on-campus outdoor gatherings for up to 3 separate households with no more than 8 students total in one gathering.
+Students in R&DE-assigned housing can gather with members of their registered “households” of up to 8 people and as of April 14 can participate in on-campus outdoor gatherings for up to 3 separate households with no more than 24 students total in one gathering.

 Nonessential visitors to campus are limited under the campus zones program.
 Public events, performances and exhibitions are not occurring in person.
 Certain essential visitors (including spouses/partners and minor dependents) are allowed in student residences.
 New appointments of visitors, including visiting scholars, visiting postdocs, visiting student researchers and others, are restricted.